 Post-revolutionary Ukrainian society displays a unique mix of hope, enthusiasm, social creativity, collective trauma of war, radicalism and disillusionment.
 With the Maidan becoming history, the focal point ‘Ukraine in European Dialogue’ explores the new challenges facing the young democracy, its place in Europe, and the lessons it might offer for the future of the European project.

 This focal point stems from the project ‘Ukraine in European Dialogue’ at the Institute for Human Sciences (IWM) in Vienna.
-The focal point is edited by Katherine Younger at the IWM.
-From 2016 to 2018 it was edited by Tatiana Zhurzhenko.
+The focal point is edited by Mariia Shynkarenko at the IWM.
+From 2018 to 2024, it was edited by Katherine Younger, and from 2016 to 2018 by Tatiana Zhurzhenko.
 Further texts have been contributed by journals in the Eurozine network.

 In collaboration with